faiz-verse/Express-practice/README.md

-# Express Practice
+# Express-practice

-This repository contains my **Express.js practice projects**, where I experimented with building server-side applications and APIs.
+This repo contains the practice I did to learn express.js and API routing

 ## 🔗 Live Demo